Serving the Community

 The purpose of the Tait Duke Community Cottage is to provide affordable meeting and activity space for a variety of community and non-profit organisations while serving as an information hub for local support services in Noosa and Tewantin area.

-The Cottage has meeting facilities for up to 30 attendees, a kitchen, office and reception area, plus bathroom and storage space.
+The Cottage has air conditioned meeting facilities for up to 30 attendees, a kitchen, office and reception area, plus bathroom and storage space.
 The Cottage is equipped with a television to display computer based presentations, photos, videos etc..
 Wi-Fi is expected to be available in the future.
 Ramp access and toilet facilities allow for wheelchair access.

 The Cottage is located in Earl Street, Tewantin and is managed by the Rotary Club of Noosa Heads under lease from Noosa Council.

 The Cottage History